securit/FusedLocation/README.md

 ---------------
 FusedLocation is an open-source project to support the Android's new LocationRequest in Appcelerator's Titanium Mobile.

-⚠ Axway Titanium are implementing this module part of the Ti SDK.
+⚠ Axway Titanium are implementing this feature (FusedLocation for Android) part of the Ti SDK.
 You can watch it here: https://jira.appcelerator.org/browse/TIMOB-20522

 Requirements
 ---------------